WeblateOrg/weblate/docs/admin/install.rst

 ``DEFAULT_FROM_EMAIL``

-    Email sender address for outgoing email, for example registration emails.
+    Email sender address for outgoing e-mail, for example registration e-mails.

     .. seealso::